MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceAdGroupStartDateLessThanCurrentDate

 **Description**
-The *AdGroup.StartDate* element must be after the current date.
+The ad group start date must not be prior to today's date.

 ***